-We have helped create businesses with new coaches since our launch in 2005 and continue to do.
+We have helped over 15000 coaches since our launch in 2005 and continue to do.
 From our research and live experience the following is true of a coach in their first year if they follow our business model over 12 months.

 Our recent survey of nationwide coaches discovered the average coach session fee is currently £100 however you can charge less than or more - the choice is yours.
 This is an illustration of your earning potential as a coach on a part time basis.

 SOURCE CAM COACH BOOK - How many clients you can expect month by month in your first 2 years based upon the average hourly rate of 100GBP and the forecasted rate of client sessions per month.
 Note these are not new clients but client sessions and include programmes and repeat sessions.